 To keep it in place perfectly I hot-glued it from the inside making sure the seams were pushed outward.
 That provides a nice flat finish.

 The Bottom Opening:

 I had tried making a dress from from duct tape once but when it is stuffed it ’rounds out’ and does not really match how we are actually a ‘wider’ shape.
 This pattern has a centre core that keeps the shape and pulls the centre of the bust in.
-This centre core also has a sleeve for the pole that you choose.
+This centre core also has a sleeve for the pole that you choose (like a pvc pipe).
 I used a heavy weight cardboard tube that would allow a lamp stand to slide into.

-It gets a bit tricky to attach the centre stabilizer to the front and back centre seams, but it will be inside anyways, jus make sure it’s well attached.
+It gets a bit tricky to attach the centre stabilizer to the front and back centre seams, but it will be inside anyways, just make sure it’s well attached.
 The instructions/tutorials are quite clear.

 Another circular sewing of the bottom plate and almost done.